The number of primes in short intervals and numerical calculations for Harman's sieve: The final decomposition I: Lower Bound

-where $\left(\beta, P(p_{3})\right)=1$ and $\boldsymbol{\alpha}_{4}^{\prime}=(1-\alpha_1-\alpha_2-\alpha_3,\ \alpha_2,\ \alpha_3,\ \alpha_4)$.
+where $\left(\beta, P(p_{3})\right)=1$ and

 We can give asymptotic formulas for $S_{01}$--$S_{06}$.
-For $T_{01}$ we can perform Buchstab's identity twice more to reach a six--dimensional sum if $\boldsymbol{\alpha}_{4} \in \boldsymbol{D}^{*}$, and we can use Buchstab's identity in reverse (see the estimation of $S_{312}$ and $S_{313}$ in \cite{LiRunbo1215} for an explanation) to make some savings on the remaining parts.
+For $T_{01}$ we can perform Buchstab's identity twice more to reach a six-dimensional sum if $\boldsymbol{\alpha}_{4} \in \boldsymbol{D}^{*}$, and we can use Buchstab's identity in a different way (which will be explained later) to make some savings on the remaining parts.
 After the second decomposition procedure on $T_{01}$, we have